 Early days at KHTO

-When the permanent air traffic control tower opened in 2013, (following a much contested struggle between local airport proponents and anti-noise activists), the airport was quickly designated a regional airport by the FAA, at the behest of the aviation special interests, supported by airport management (Jim Brundige) and members of the Town Board (Wilkinson Administration).
-Those two events ushered in a new era for KHTO, bringing more air traffic, bigger helicopters and seaplanes and huge jets.
+When the permanent air traffic control tower opened in 2013, (following a much contested struggle between local airport proponents and anti-noise pollution activists), the airport was quickly designated a regional airport by the FAA, at the behest of the aviation special interests, supported by airport management (Jim Brundige) and members of the Town Board (Wilkinson Administration).
+Those two events ushered in a new era for KHTO, bringing more air traffic, large twin-engine helicopters, bigger seaplanes and huge private and charter jets.
 The quiet, local airport was gone forever.

-Although KHTO's control tower is seasonally operated, it welcomes more traffic during those few months than many airports accommodate year round.
+Although KHTO's control tower is seasonally operated, it welcomes more traffic during those warmer months than many airports accommodate year round.

-More noise complaints were filed against operations at KHTO in three months than some larger airports receive in an entire year!
+More noise complaints have been filed annually against operations at KHTO in three months than against some larger airports in an entire year!

-KHTO has become a hub for out-of-state air taxi operators peddling lucrative Hamptons flights (wine included), and touting East Hampton's reputation as a bucolic summer resort to lure the tri-state's many medium-to-high-income individuals.
+KHTO has become a hub for out-of-state air taxi profiteers pedaling lucrative Hamptons flights from NYC (wine sippy cups included), and touting East Hampton's reputation as a bucolic summer resort to lure the tri-state's high-income individuals.

-Unknown before it incorporated in 2014, industry newcomer BLADE, Inc, an indirect air carrier has, over the past eighteen months or so, partnered with other aviation operators to gain access to a fleet of at least 60 aircraft including jets, helicopters and seaplanes.
-With such a large fleet of aircraft at its beck and call, the company can employ bigger or smaller or less noisy aircraft when needed, and avoid some restrictions if in effect under local control.
+Unknown before it incorporated in 2014, industry newcomer BLADE, Inc, an indirect air carrier has since partnered with other aviation operators to gain access to a fleet of aircraft including jets, helicopters and seaplanes.
+With such a large fleet at its beck and call, the company can employ bigger or smaller or faster aircraft when needed to fill its crowd-sourced short-haul flights and longer private charters.

 In 2015, BLADE began crowd-sourcing air taxis which has lowered the formerly high price per seat; these cheaper seats (on both helicopters and seaplanes) are aggressively marketed to weekend visitors, even to day trippers.
-Aggressive advertising has created a high profile for BLADE and made the company a very big player in noisy, toxic operations at East Hampton Airport.
-BLADE's huge carbon footprint looms over the East End and will continue to grow.
+Aggressive advertising has created a high profile for BLADE and made the company a big contributor to noisy, toxic operations at East Hampton Airport.
+After five lucrative years at our expense in lost quality of life, BLADE's huge carbon footprint looms over the East End and continues to expand.

-New flight destinations to distant cities are available on demand, and Blade's frequent charters to other Northeast resort areas such as Martha's Vineyard, Cape Cod and Nantucket are readily available.
-What's next: Jet Blue, Delta?
+New flight destinations to distant cities are available on demand, and Blade's and other charter companies offer frequent flights to other Northeast resort areas such as Martha's Vineyard, Cape Cod and Nantucket.

-Business is booming at KHTO and residents all across Long Island are reeling from the noise and growing more concerned about low altitude toxic fuel emissions and increasingly polluted air.
+Business is booming at KHTO and residents across Long Island are reeling from the noise and are increasingly concerned about low-altitude toxic fuel emissions and the increasingly polluted air over the East End.

 It's time to close the airport and transform the land to benefit East Hampton residents, not those with aviation interests and a few who demand private air travel and despoil the environment with every flight.